mathigon/textbooks/content/divisibility2/content.md

 Play this animation to see another way to represent numbers that also shows the factor pairs.
 When the animation stops at 12, show these questions.

 In this arrangement of 12 circles, we can see 3 groups of [[4]] circles.
 We can also see [[6]] pairs of 2 circles.
-So, this diagram shows the factor pairs 2 x 6 and 3 x 4.
-When we include 1 x 12, we have all the factor pairs for 12.
+So, this diagram shows the factor pairs 2 × 6 and 3 × 4.
+When we include 1 × 12, we have all the factor pairs for 12.

 Upon correct answers, have the animation continue up to the number 17.
 Then, show this question.

-Since the only factor pair for 17 is [[1]] x 17, the dots are arranged in one large circle.
+Since the only factor pair for 17 is [[1]] × 17, the dots are arranged in one large circle.
 Upon correct answers, have the animation continue up to the number 40 Then, show this question.

 :::

-We found the factor pairs of 40 above - 1 x 40, 2 x 20, 4 x 10 and 5 x 8.
+We found the factor pairs of 40 above - 1 × 40, 2 × 20, 4 × 10 and 5 × 8.
 In this arrangement, we can see [[20]] groups of , [[10]] groups of  and [[5]] groups of .

 Upon correct answers, play the animation up to 60.
 After reaching 60, move on to the next section.